-The Basic Training Course typically lasts 14 weeks and includes online classes on weekday evenings and occasional field trips on weekends.
-At least 25 percent of course time is spent in the field.
+The Basic Training Course typically lasts 14 weeks and includes online classes on weekday evenings (6:45-9:30 pm) and 4 day-long field trips on weekends, which are determined near the start of training.

 Among other things, the Basic Training Course covers: